Hierarchical Sliced Wasserstein Distance: Introduction

+Another line of work builds upon the closed-form solution of optimal transport in one dimension.
+A notable distance metric along this direction is sliced Wasserstein (SW) distance~\citep{bonneel2015sliced}.
 SW is defined between two probability measures that have supports belonging to a vector space, e.g, $\mathbb{R}^d$.
-As defined in~\cite{bonneel2015sliced}, SW is written as the expectation of one-dimensional Wasserstein distance between two projected measures over the uniform distribution on the unit sphere.
+As defined in~\citep{bonneel2015sliced}, SW is written as the expectation of one-dimensional Wasserstein distance between two projected measures over the uniform distribution on the unit sphere.
 Due to the intractability of the expectation, Monte Carlo samples from the uniform distribution over the unit sphere are used to approximate SW distance.
 The number of samples is often called the number of projections that is denoted as $L$.
-On the computational side, the projection directions matrix of size $d \times L$ is sampled and then multiplied by the two data matrices of size $n \times d$ resulting in two matrices of size $n\times L$ that represent $L$ one-dimensional projected probability measures.
+On the computational side, the projecting directions matrix of size $d \times L$ is sampled and then multiplied by the two data matrices of size $n \times d$ resulting in two matrices of size $n\times L$ that represent $L$ one-dimensional projected probability measures.
 Thereafter, $L$ one-dimensional Wasserstein distances are computed between the two corresponding projected measures with the same projecting direction.
 Finally, the average of those distances yields an approximation of the value of the sliced Wasserstein distance.